MicrosoftDocs/win32/desktop-src/NetMon2/parserautoinstallinfo.md

 ---
-Description: 'The ParserAutoInstallInfo export function identifies the parser, or parsers that are located in a DLL.
-ParserAutoInstallInfo should be implemented in all parser DLLs.' ms.assetid: '1add9988-9cb2-43f9-8ae2-32acfe21b6f3'
+Description: The ParserAutoInstallInfo export function identifies the parser, or parsers that are located in a DLL.
+ParserAutoInstallInfo should be implemented in all parser DLLs. ms.assetid: 1add9988-9cb2-43f9-8ae2-32acfe21b6f3
-title: ParserAutoInstallInfo callback function
+title: ParserAutoInstallInfo callback function ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ParserAutoInstallInfo callback function